HomeCord/homecord-docs/info/getting_started_for_admins.md

 *[Return to index](https://github.com/HomeCord/homecord-docs/blob/main/README.md)*

 > [!NOTE]
-> *This page is intended for Owners, Admins, and Moderators ("Mods") of Servers that are using HomeCord.
-If you are a regular Server Member, then you can find a guide for [you here]().*
+> *This page is intended for Owners, Admins, and Moderators ("Mods") of Servers that are using HomeCord.*

 ---